toasted orzo with parmesan

 Toasted Orzo with Parmesan…

 Delicious served on the side or topped with your freshly grilled fish, chicken or veggies.
-Like maybe with some Grilled Swordfish with Butter, Lemon & Caper Sauce, perhaps?
+Like with some Grilled Swordfish with Butter, Lemon & Caper Sauce, perhaps?

 toasted orzo with parmesanToasted Orzo with Parmesan